GothenburgBitFactory/timewarrior/CONTRIBUTING.md

     Furthermore, commits should be signed off according to the [DCO](DCO) (use `-s` / `--signoff` flag when commiting).

-1. Create the pull request on Github.
+1. Create the pull request on GitHub.

 ## What happens next?